vivek9patel/vivek9patel.github.io/README.md

 REACT_APP_SERVICE_ID = 'YOUR_SERVICE_ID'

 ```

-# Getting Started with Create React App
+into it.
+Replace *your user id and your service ID with your values in your EmailJS service.
+Delete the second line with
+**YOUR_TEMPLATE_ID** and ur done

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was made using Create React App!
+Here is the scripts that u can run.

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`

 Runs the app in the development mode.\